 Family law attorneys have extensive experience negotiating settlements and litigating divorce proceedings.
 Even if you believe that your divorce will be reasonably civil, an uncontested divorce can turn contested faster than you might think.
 If you are dealing with child custody issues, or if you have to divide a significant amount of assets, you will want someone who knows Virginia family law and can guide you through all the complicated and difficult spots.

 Virginia law recognizes two types of divorce:

-A divorce from bed and board is a partial or qualified divorce under which the parties are legally separated but not permitted to remarry.
-A divorce from the bond of matrimony is a complete and absolute divorce.
 Any person that is granted a divorce from bed and board may ask the court to “merge” the decree into a divorce from the bond of matrimony after at least one year has passed from the date the parties originally separated.

 “I would like to extend my sincere appreciation for your services in assisting veterans with their Social Security disability claims and compensation.
 As a veteran that has used your services, I’m very appreciative of the resolution of my claim and would highly recommend your law firm to all veterans.
 You are a great asset to veterans of the Hampton Roads, Virginia area and have my highest recommendations.”

 “When I was hurt on the job, I went to Montagna Klein Camden for help.
 To this day, I am still being paid bi-weekly from the injuries that I sustained on the job and I will be paid for life.
 They also got me Social Security benefits and helped me with my pension.
 My wife and I are set for life. “